mwilliamson/whack/README.md

-# whack: build and install binaries with a single command
+# whack: compile and run relocatable Linux programs

-Whack allows binaries such as nginx and node.js to be installed with a single command.
+Whack allows Linux programs such as nginx and the Apache HTTP Server to be installed with a single command.
 For instance, to install nginx to `~/apps/nginx`:

     whack install git+https://github.com/mwilliamson/whack-package-nginx.git ~/apps/nginx

+Most Linux binaries aren't relocatable, meaning that they're compiled for a specific path on your filesystem.
+This means that if you want to install exactly the same program to a different path, you'll need to recompile the entire program.
+By using Whack, you make these programs relocatable.
-On the first installation, the application is compiled and copied to the target directory.
-On subsequent installations, a cached version of the application is copied to the target directory.
+On the first installation, the program is compiled and copied to the target directory.
+On subsequent installations,
+a cached version of the application is copied to the target directory.

 ## Installation